-- 4.7a A home occupation meeting the requirements listed below is permitted in any zone: 4.7a1 The home occupation must be operated by residents of the property.
+- 4.7a A home occupation meeting the requirements listed below is permitted in any zone: - 4.7a(1) The home occupation must be operated by residents of the property.
 No more than two (2) non-residents may be employed on this site.
-The operator of the home occupation shall reside at the residence whether he/she is the owner of the property or not and shall be engaged in the home occupation. - 4.7a2 No signage other than a sign in a configuration not to exceed 360 square inches shall be placed only on the property. - 4.7a3 Storage of goods and materials is only allowed within the primary structure or accessory building. - 4.7a4 No traffic, other than that of employees, shall be caused by the home occupation between the hours of 8:00 pm and 7:00 am. - 4.7a5 The occupation shall not cause nuisance due to noise, radiation, radio interference, vibration, sound pressure, odors, dust, fumes, vapors, gases, smoke or glare.
+The operator of the home occupation shall reside at the residence whether he/she is the owner of the property or not and shall be engaged in the home occupation. - 4.7a(2) No signage other than a permitted sign in a configuration not to exceed 360 square inches shall be placed only on the property. - 4.7a(3) Storage of goods and materials is only allowed within the primary structure or accessory building.
+There shall be no exterior storage of equipment (including the parking of commercial vehicles). - 4.7a(4) No traffic, other than that of employees, shall be caused by the home occupation between the hours of 8:00 pm and 7:00 am.

-- 4.7a6 No new separate entrance shall be created for the home occupation. - 4.7a7 No more than twenty-five percent (25%) of the combined floor area of the occupied dwelling unit and accessory buildings shall be devoted to the home occupation. - 4.7b There shall be no outside parking of vehicles defined in NH RSA 259:7, 259:11a, 259:59, 259:98, 259:109 and 259:116 as Bus, Combination Vehicle, Motor Truck, Semi-Trailer, Tractor-trailer, and Truck-tractor. - 4.7c Approval for a home occupation shall be non-transferable to another property or operator without a new home occupation application.
+- 4.7a(5) The occupation shall not cause nuisance due to noise, radiation, radio interference, vibration, sound pressure, odors, dust, fumes, vapors, gasses, smoke or glare. - 4.7a(6) No new separate entrance shall be created for the home occupation. - 4.7a(7) No more than twenty-five percent (25%) of the combined floor area of the occupied dwelling unit and accessory buildings shall be devoted to the home occupation. - 4.7b There shall be no outside parking of vehicles defined in NH RSA 259:7, 259:11a, 259:59, 259:98, 259:109 and 259:116 as Bus, Combination Vehicle, Motor Truck, Semi-Trailer, Tractor-trailer, and Truck-tractor. - 4.7c Approval for a home occupation shall be non-transferable to another property or operator without a new home occupation application.
 A home occupation approval shall automatically expire when the applicant is no longer the legal resident of the dwelling. - 4.7d Any Home Occupation not meeting the requirements of 4.7a1 through 4.7a7, and 4.7b may be permitted by Special Exception.
-Applicants for Special Exception must meet the requirements of Sections 6.3.1 through 6.3.2c of the Zoning Ordinance. - 4.8 Bed and Breakfast Bed and Breakfasts are allowed in all zones subject to site plan review and the following conditions: - Maximum number of accommodation units shall be determined by the more restrictive of: - Subtracting 750 from the total square footage of the building and dividing the result by 400 or, - o The total square footage of the lot divided by 1800. - Establishment is not primarily a restaurant, although establishment may serve breakfast and snacks to its guests. - All Bed and Breakfasts shall be required to have all local and state permits, and a permit to operate issued by the Building Inspector before operation begins.
-Approval alone by the Planning Board does not constitute permission to operate.
+Applicants for Special Exception must meet the requirements of Sections 6.3.1 through 6.3.2c of the Zoning Ordinance. - 4.8 Bed and Breakfast Bed and Breakfasts are allowed in Village Residential or Rural Residential Zones, subject to site plan approval. - 4.8.1 Purpose The purpose of this Section is to preserve the existing housing stock and neighborhood character while providing efficient use of larger homes and providing flexibility to respond to changing household sizes and needs. - 4.8.2 Definitions "Bed and breakfast" means a transient lodging facility that is a single-dwelling residence, occupied by the owner at the time of rental to a patron.
+The facility is regularly used and kept open as such in a bona fide manner for the feeding and lodging of transient guests.
+It shall have a dining area capable of accommodating the number of registered guests, whose posted room rates shall include breakfast only.